 • Smart Rules protection

-CyberGhost is an easy-to-use privacy juggernaut that’s up there with the best VPNs for hackers.
-It has the biggest VPN server network on this list, with over 8,000 servers in 91 countries.
+CyberGhost is an easy-to-use privacy juggernaut that’s up there with the best hacking VPNs.
+It has the biggest VPN server network on this list, with more than 8,000 servers in 91 countries.

 The fleet includes NoSpy servers, which are privacy-centric VPN servers based in Romania (CyberGhost’s headquarters) that prevent government seizure or access by unauthorized individuals.